meilisearch/strapi-plugin-meilisearch/README.md

 MeiliSearch is an open-source search engine.
 [Discover what MeiliSearch is!](https://github.com/meilisearch/meilisearch)

 Add your Strapi collections into a MeiliSearch instance.
-The plugin listens to modifications made on your collections and update MeiliSearch accordingly.
+The plugin listens to modifications made on your collections and updates MeiliSearch accordingly.

 ## Table of Contents <!-- omit in toc -->